-Sous Vide vs Poaching may seem like very similar methods of cooking, after all, they both cook food by poaching it in warm or hot liquid.
+Sous Vide vs Poaching – how are the similar?
+How are they different?
+They may seem like very similar methods of cooking, after all, they both cook food by poaching it in warm or hot liquid.
 But that’s where the similarity ends.

 Sous Vide and Poaching are distinctly different cooking techniques that take a completely different approach to preparing a meal.
 Eggs are often the first thing when people think of poaching, but there’s so much more to it too.

-In this article, I discuss just what the similarities and differences between Sous Vide and Poaching are.
+In this article, I discuss just what the similarities and differences between Sous Vide vs Poaching.

 How Does Poaching Work?

 Poaching is the process of slowly and gently cooking food in a simmering liquid.
 Do note that the liquid is not boiling.

 The popularity of Poaching began in the late 1800s when a renowned American chef from New York City, Charles Ranhofer, published his cookbook, “The Epicurean.”